Is Zimbabwe's military takeover the world's strangest (non) coup?

 (CNN)From the moment it began -- with an army spokesman in military fatigues sitting at a TV desk insisting that he was not announcing a military takeover -- Zimbabwe's political crisis has not played out like any ordinary coup.
-Indeed, its leaders have been at paints to insist it was not a coup at all.
+Indeed, its leaders have been at pains to insist it was not a coup at all.

 There have been no street curfews, no violent crackdowns, no appointment of a military junta to take control of the levers of power.

-Instead, the man whom the military has supposedly wrestled from power has been shown casually chatting with his captors, while protesters have posed for selfies with soliders.
+Instead, the man whom the military has supposedly wrestled from power has been shown casually chatting with his captors, while protesters have posed for selfies with soldiers.

 Here's how the coup-that's-not-a-coup played out.